Using NS During COVID-19March 18, 2020

 Here is some information that may help:

-We have developed Northstar best practices to allow interested testing locations to continue proctoring Northstar assessments by doing so remotely.
-Please reference our Best Practices for Remote Proctoring document to review the technical requirements and guidelines to ensure remote testing validity.
+We have updated the ways to proctor assessments: by Proctor PIN (for in-person proctoring) or by test-taker request (for remote proctoring or larger in-person groups).
+See our videos demonstrating how to proctor assessments, or reference our manual.
+Along with those updates, Northstar has developed an updated Best Practices for Remote Proctoring document to review the technical requirements and guidelines to ensure remote testing validity.
 Also see our editable Remote Test Taker Checklist that you can provide to your test takers, in order to communicate the timing, video conference URL, and contact information for the proctored experience; this document also provides test takers with an overview of technical requirements for their system and a code of conduct.

-- Given widespread organization shutdowns, you may want to transition your learners to Northstar Online Learning (NSOL) if you have not already done so.
+Given widespread organization shutdowns, you may want to transition your learners to Northstar Online Learning (NSOL) if you have not already done so.
 We have released a bulk-import feature which will allow you to upload and create accounts for many students simultaneously, rather than one at a time.
 You can access this feature via Admin Portal > Learners where there is an Import button on the upper right hand side.
 Accounts allow individuals to access Northstar Online Learning practice and instruction, track their progress, and include the results of all assessments completed.

 We are actively developing other topics for NSOL and will provide more information as they become available.

-- We are also making NSOL’s Basic Computer Skills as well as Career Search Skills available publicly for the time being, to help more people - please feel free to share or post https://nsdiglit.org/nsol-public which has more information and a link to the learning exercises.
+We are also making NSOL’s Basic Computer Skills, Email, Microsoft Word, and Career Search Skills available publicly for the time being, to help more people - please feel free to share or post https://nsdiglit.org/nsol-public which has more information and a link to the learning exercises.
 Note that if accessed publicly, NSOL will not save users’ progress.

 We have many resources to help you use Northstar effectively, including